renatoalmeidamartins/DevGenAIJul2026/README.md

 # DevGenAIJul2026

-# Please don't forget to fill the survey
+# Please don't forget to fill the survey, through [Myclass -> past classes](https://myclass.skillbuilder.aws/), or in the email you received.

 ## My contact details
 - [Linkedin](https://www.linkedin.com/in/renatodealmeidamartins/)